-Net neutrality currently prevents ISPs from controlling the content their users can and cannot view on the web.
-This is crucial for media organisations, for example, and users can ultimately pick and choose from which organisation, or organisations, they get their news.
+Net neutrality prevents ISPs from controlling the content their users can and cannot view on the web.
+This is crucial for journalism, and gives users more choice over where they get their news and entertainment from.

 An open internet ensures that larger companies don't have yet another advantage over a tiny startup.
 It's a level playing field on the internet, where everything is delivered as fast as possible to the end user.